Castle Keepers’ Journey with CIMS

 Becoming the best cleaning company in America means we have to dig deep into the details of our business.

-Currently, Castle Keepers is undergoing its third CIMS-GB review and renewal.
+Currently, Castle Keepers House Cleaning is undergoing its third CIMS-GB review and renewal.
 CIMS stands for Cleaning Industry Management Standard, and the GB addition stands for Green Building.
 But why would we spend the time and money to get a CIMS certification?
 Unlike some companies who gain certification to be eligible to bid on contracts that require CIMS certification, most of our residential clients are not even aware of the CIMS standard.
 For many reasons, however, we consider it an excellent investment in our company.

 Other cleaning business owners often ask us why we would spend the time and money to get a CIMS certification for our relatively small cleaning company, because in residential and light commercial cleaning we don’t really use CIMS to gain cleaning contracts and ongoing jobs.
 Unlike some contract cleaning companies who gain certification to be eligible to bid on lucrative contracts that require CIMS certification, most of our clients don’t really know or care about the CIMS standard.
 For many reasons, however, we consider it an excellent investment in our company.